rajatrakesh/CDF-CDH-Workshop/README.md

 The Stanford NLP Engine would be setup in the directory ```/home/centos/stanford-corenlp-full-2018-10-05```

-To start the NLP Engine Server, execute the following script:

-	$ ./start_nlp_engine.sh
+The NLP engine would have been automatically started.
+(The script `start_nlp_engine.sh` starts this manually, only required if you are troubleshooting).

 Details on the corenlp server are available here [Stanford NLP](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html)

-The script ```start_nlp_engine.sh``` will run in the background on port 9999 and you can visit the [NLP Engine](http://demo.cloudera.com:9999/) to make sure it's running.
+The NLP Engine will run in the background on port 9999 and you can visit the http://YOUR_PUBLIC_IP:9999 to make sure it's running.

 ![CoreNLP Engine](./images/nlp_01.jpg)